 Where the design community meets.

-CEO at Figma Joined almost 7 years ago
+CEO at Figma Joined over 8 years ago

 Hi Pol, you're right that large teams using Figma is a growing portion of our revenue.
 That said, individuals and small teams make up the bulk of our customer base.
 While we have a team staffed and working hard on improving the orgs product, the bulk of our product development efforts right now are going towards fixing component bugs, improving performance, maintaining quality + adding new individual functionality to the product.